The gums swell and bleed, the breath smells bad, and teeth become loose.

 Repeated professional cleanings and sometimes dental surgery and antibiotics are needed.

 Periodontitis is one of the main causes of tooth loss in adults and is the main cause of tooth loss in older people.
-Infection erodes (wears away) the bone that holds the teeth in place.
+Infection destroys the bone that holds the teeth in place.
 The erosion weakens the attachments and loosens the teeth.
 An affected tooth may eventually fall out or need to be pulled (extracted).

-Most periodontitis is the result of a long-term accumulation of plaque and tartar on the teeth and the gums.
+Most periodontitis is the result of inflammation of the gums (gingivitis Gingivitis Gingivitis is a mild form of periodontal disease characterized by inflammation of the gums (gingivae).
+Gingivitis results most often from inadequate brushing and flossing but may result from... read more ) and a long-term accumulation of plaque (a filmlike substance made up primarily of bacteria, saliva, food debris, and dead cells that is continually being deposited on teeth) and tartar (hardened plaque) on the teeth and the gums.
 Pockets form between the teeth and gums and extend downward between the root of the tooth and the underlying bone.
-These pockets collect plaque in an oxygen-free environment, which promotes the growth of aggressive forms of bacteria.
+These pockets collect plaque in an oxygen-poor environment, which promotes, in people with immune system susceptibilities to periodontitis, the growth of aggressive forms of bacteria.
 The plaque and bacteria cause chronic inflammation that damages the tissue and bone that hold teeth in place.
-If the disease continues, eventually so much bone is lost that the tooth may become painfully loose.
+If the disease continues, eventually so much bone is lost that the tooth may become painfully loose and the gums recede Gum Recession Gum recession is the loss of tissue at the gumline with exposure of the root of the tooth.
+Recession usually occurs in thin, delicate gum tissue or in response to overaggressive toothbrushing... read more .
 Tooth loss typically starts in a person's 40s.

 Periodontitis: From Plaque to Tooth Loss